-- .61 All gains or losses on the disposal of private equity/venture capital associates (equity-accounted) and joint ventures (equity-accounted or proportionately consolidated) for listed banks are included remeasurements and must therefore be included in headline earnings.
-In addition, the required disclosures, as set out in the definition section below, must be provided in each interim-, preliminary-, provisional- and abridged report and in the annual financial statements. - .62 All investments in associates and joint ventures meeting the definition of those being made by a private equity/venture capital organisation must be dealt with in terms of this rule.
-There is no flexibility for listed banks (or other entities once they have elected to apply this rule) to
+.69 All gains or losses on the disposal (or gains or losses recognised in terms of paragraph 42 of IFRS 3 (as revised in 2008)) and distributions to owners in terms of IFRIC 17 of private equity/venture capital associates (equity-accounted) or joint ventures (equity-accounted or proportionately consolidated) for listed banks are included re-measurements and must therefore be included in headline earnings.
+In addition, the required disclosures, as set out in the definition section below, must be provided in each interim-, preliminary-, provisional- and abridged report and in the annual financial statements.

-'cherry pick' which of their private equity/venture capital investments should be in or out of headline earnings.

-Therefore, all private equity/venture capital associates and joint .63 ventures, other than those recognised at fair value through profit and loss in accordance with IAS 39, must be specifically identified and 'ring fenced' on initial recognition.
-Private equity associates and joint ventures in existence at the effective date of this circular must also be specifically identified and 'ring fenced'.
-No subsequent reclassification is allowed in either instance.

-Listed entities, other than listed banks are entitled, but not obliged, to .64 apply this rule.
-Any entity deciding to apply this rule cannot reverse that decision at a later date.

-Any listed entity that has an investment in a listed bank must use the .65 reported headline earnings of that listed bank in its own headline earnings calculation.
+- .70 All investments in associates and joint ventures meeting the definition of those being made by a private equity/venture capital organisation must be dealt with in terms of this rule.
+There is no flexibility for listed banks (or other entities once they have elected to apply this rule) to "cherry pick" which of their private equity/venture capital investments should be in or out of headline earnings. - .71 Therefore, all private equity/venture capital associates and joint ventures, other than those recognised at fair value through profit and loss in accordance with IAS 39, must be specifically identified and "ring fenced" on initial recognition.
+Private equity associates and joint ventures in existence at the effective date of this circular must also be specifically identified and "ring fenced".
+No subsequent reclassification is allowed in either instance. - .72 Listed entities, other than listed banks, are entitled, but not obliged, to apply this rule.
+Any entity deciding to apply this rule cannot reverse that decision at a later date. - .73 Any listed entity that has an investment in a listed bank must use the reported headline earnings of that listed bank in its own headline earnings calculation.